sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 {: .note }
 Starting from v0.0.11 the Floppy Emulation supports .MSA files.

 The steps to select the floppy image to emulate are the same for both read-only and read-write modes.
-The SidecarT will convert the `.MSA` files to `.ST` files on the fly.
+The Multi-device will convert the `.MSA` files to `.ST` files on the fly.

 ### Read-Write Emulation for Floppy Images